 Skelligs Chocolate is part chocolate shop and part chocolate factory.
 As we browsed the wide array of chocolate offerings, one of the workers approached us and asked if we wanted a sample.
 We nodded enthusiastically.
 Then, much to our delight, she proceeded to offer us a free sample of every single flavor.
 Since it would have been rude to refuse, we happily kept shoveling them back until we felt sick.

 Obviously, after consuming a dozen samples we felt obliged to buy something.
-So out of duty we chose a bag of assorted truffles and consumed most of them before finishing our drive.
+So out of duty we chose a bag of assorted truffles and consumed most of them before we left the parking lot.

 Our next stop was at the spectacular Kerry Cliffs.
 Though the Cliffs of Moher get more hype, we found the Kerry Cliffs to be equally as impressive and less touristy.
 Admission cost €4.